valentinvogt/npde-summary/chapters/11.typ

 $(x , t)$.
 One property of characteristic curves is the following:

 #lemma(number: "11.2.2.6", "Classical solution and characteristic curves")[
-  Smooth solutions of @eq:cons-law with $s equiv 0$ are constant along characteristic curves.
+  Smooth solutions of @eq:cauchy-problem are constant along characteristic curves.
 ]